mqtthiqs/at-doc/docs/modules/play.md

 ### Percussions with drone material using fades

 Using envelope shapes it is easy to reappropriate drone-y material for percussive sounds.
 Create one or more playheads, adjust the duration and bring **Slant** to or close to 0%.
 Adjust **Ease** to make a fast decay.
 Note that **Declick** adds a bit of smoothing even if **Slant** is at 0%.
 If you want very sharp attacks set **Declick** to 0ms.
 To get a great variety of sounds slowly modulate **Position**.
-Tip: this might combine nicely with [Comb](comb.md) further down the chain.
+Tip: this might pair nicely with [Comb](comb.md) further down the chain.

 ### Cannon distributing playheads on y-axis

+    ...